FaizanAli2001/Stride-VA-company-/README.md

 Stride is a multi-page marketing site for a boutique virtual assistant firm helping busy professionals move faster: emails, calendars, CRM and everything in between.
 It includes a working contact form whose submissions are persisted to a backend database.

-Built with [Lovable](https://lovable.dev) and editable both in Lovable and locally in your IDE — changes sync both ways via GitHub.

 ---